Kinnevik to sell remaining stake in Rocket Internet

-BERLIN Swedish investor Kinnevik said it is selling its remaining 6.6 percent stake in German ecommerce company Rocket Internet in an accelerated bookbuilding process.
+BERLIN (Reuters) - Swedish investor Kinnevik said it is selling its remaining 6.6 percent stake in German ecommerce company Rocket Internet in an accelerated bookbuilding process.

 Rocket's shares tumbled in February when Kinnevik sold half of its stake in the company, but have since recovered the ground they lost, boosted by plans by its biggest shareholder, online food takeaway firm Delivery Hero, to list.